-My main motivations for these tweaks were maximizing the signal to noise ratio on the canvas since it’s already quite space constrained, and making the canvas more actionable from the ground up.
-I was less interested in retrospectively documenting successful business models, and more interested in capturing and tracking the raw untested hypotheses I was facing.
+My main motivations for these tweaks were maximizing the signal-to-noise ratio on the canvas since it’s already quite space-constrained and making the canvas more actionable from the ground up.
+I was less interested in retrospectively documenting successful business models and more interested in capturing and tracking the raw, untested hypotheses I was facing.

-Or as Sean Murphy would put it I was interested in “solving the system of simultaneous equations that a startup team must solve to find a viable location in a market space”.
+Or, as Sean Murphy would put it, I was interested in “solving the system of simultaneous equations that a startup team must solve to find a viable location in a market space.”

 Lean Canvas As Your Startup Blueprint

 Thinking about the business model as “the product” is quite empowering.
-It’s not something you back into once you have a product with early traction to pitch investors.
+It’s not something you back into once you have a product with early traction to pitch to investors.
 Rather, it’s something you can and should be actively building and testing from day one.

-The canvas serves as the spec or blueprint for your startup which you can use to systematically build and test your business model much like your product — lending itself to the same Lean Startup meta-principles.
+The canvas serves as the spec or blueprint for your startup, which you can use to systematically build and test your business model much like your product — lending itself to the same Lean Startup meta-principles.

 How to Systematically Iterate Your Business Model

-Nowadays I start every new product initiative by first sketching a set of Lean Canvases.
+Nowadays, I start every new product initiative by first sketching a set of Lean Canvases.

-I’ve distilled down my process into 3 steps:
+I’ve distilled my process into three steps: